wikiwi/reassemble/README.md

 ### Size optimization

-_reassemble_ exports also as ES6 modules and as such _tree shaking_ (e.g. with _webpack 2_) can be used to effectifely reduce file size.
+_reassemble_ exports also as ES6 modules and as such _tree shaking_ (e.g. with _webpack 2_) can be used to effectively reduce file size.

 For ES5 projects you can directly import required modules: